TacBuild/tac-sdk/README.md

     sendTransactionResult?: unknown,
 }
 ```
-Linker to track cross-chain transaction.
+Linker to track TON transaction for crosschain operation.
 - **`caller`**: Address of the transaction initiator.
 - **`shardCount`**: Number of shards involved.
 - **`shardedId`**: Identifier for the shard.
 - **`timestamp`**: Timestamp of the transaction.
 - **`sendTransactionResult`** *(optional)*: Result of sending transaction.
 May be used to check result of sending transaction.
 Default TonClient does NOT fill this field.
 However, in unit tests @ton/sandbox set transaction result object to this field.

-This structure is designed to help track the entire execution path of a transaction across all levels.
-By using it, you can identify the `operationId` and subsequently monitor the transaction status through a public API.
-This is particularly useful for ensuring visibility and transparency in the transaction lifecycle, allowing you to verify its progress and outcome.
+This structure is designed to help track the entire execution path of a operation across all levels.
+By using it, you can identify the `operationId` and subsequently monitor the operation status through a public API.
+This is particularly useful for ensuring visibility and transparency in the operation lifecycle, allowing you to verify its progress and outcome.

+---

 ### `SimplifiedStatuses (Enum)`
 ```typescript